brittonlaroche/realm-tensorflow/README.md

 TensorFlow.js is a library for machine learning in JavaScript.
 Develop ML models in JavaScript, and use ML directly in the browser

 ## Getting Started
-This project uses Tensorflow.js, MongoDB Realm and Atlas to provide you with everything you need to create a cloud based machine learning platform with nothing more than a modern web browser, and the determination to do some human learning.
+This project uses Tensorflow.js, MongoDB Realm and Atlas to provide you with everything you need to create a cloud based machine learning platform with nothing more than a modern web browser, and the determination to begin with some good "old fashioned" human learning.
+This short tutorial expects that you know nothing about MongoDB Atlas, Realm or Machine Learning with Google Tensorflow.

 ## ![1](./img/1b.png) Create an Atlas Cluster
 Our first step is to create an atlas cluster.
 Create a free tier cluster known as an M0.